unity/cbr_to_epub/README.md

 ## Installation

-In order to use it, make sure you have unrar installed in your system.
+In order to use it, make sure you have a few tools installed in your system.
 You can do it via homebrew:

-`brew install unrar`
+`brew install unrar imagemagick`

-Then install the gem:
+Then install some gems (for pngout support):
+`gem install image_optim image_optim_pack`

+And finally the `cbr_to_epub` gem
 `gem install cbr_to_epub`

 ## Usage